wp-plugins/tags-all-in-one/readme.txt

 == Installation ==

-1. Upload plugin either via the your's Wordpress installation, or by uploading to the /wp-content/plugins/ by FTP client
+1. Upload plugin either via the yours Wordpress installation, or by uploading to the /wp-content/plugins/ by FTP client
 2. Install the plugin through the 'Plugins' menu in WordPress.
 3. Activate "Tags all in one" in the "Plugins" using the "Activate" link.